NestJS Typescript: The Ultimate Guide (2022)

 This tutorial will discuss the most important problem that NestJS solves in the backend web development ecosystem → Architecture.

-Finally, we will discuss how NestJS uses Angular architectural structure to solve the architectural problem of backend development to build high testable, scalable, and maintainable applications.
+Finally, we will discuss how NestJS uses Angular architectural structure to solve the architectural problem of backend development to build highly testable, scalable, and maintainable applications.

-You should note that the NestJS framework uses ExpressJS under the hood, and with the ultimate guide to Express, you will learn ExpressJS from beginners level to build your first real-world project with ExpressJS.
+You should note that the NestJS framework uses ExpressJS under the hood, and with the ultimate guide to Express, you will learn ExpressJS from the beginner's level to build your first real-world project with ExpressJS.

 If you’re excited as we are, let’s dive right in.